kulkultech/open-source/en_ID/pages/internship.md

 ## Step 3 - Markdown and Fork Tutorial

 Note: At the end of this step you will submit **1 Pull Request**.
+‎
+It should be made in [kulkultech/open-source][open-source] repository.

 To finish this step you can follow the tutorial below.